ncstate-delta/moodle-mod_zoom/README.md

 5. Select **Web application**
 6. Add your Moodle's OAuth redirect URL: `https://your-moodle-site/mod/zoom_yt/youtube_oauth.php`
 7. Save the **Client ID** and **Client Secret**

+#### Connecting YouTube Channels

+Each department/category that wants YouTube uploads will:
+1. Enter the same Google Cloud Client ID and Secret in their category settings
+2. Click "Connect to YouTube"
+3. Sign in with the Google account that owns their department's YouTube channel
+4. Authorize the connection

+This creates a unique refresh token for each channel, stored securely in Moodle.

 ## Installation